 Workers' Compensation Claim

-The main difference between workers’ compensation and personal injury is proving fault.
-When you are injured at your workplace or off-site while carrying out work-related tasks and decide to file a workers comp claim, you don’t have to prove that your employer, co-worker, or any other party caused the injury.
-Instead, you are entitled to receive workers’ compensation benefits even when the injury was your fault in some way.
+The main difference between workers' compensation and personal injury is liability.
+When you are injured at your workplace or off-site while carrying out work-related tasks and decide to file a workers' comp claim, you don't have to prove that your employer, co-worker, or any other party caused the injury.
+Instead, you are entitled to receive workers' compensation benefits even when the injury was your fault in some way.

 Personal Injury Claim

-What are some instances when a personal injury lawsuit applies to work injury?
+What are some instances when a personal injury lawsuit applies to a work injury?

 A person injured at work may be able to successfully file a personal injury lawsuit when the:

-- injury involves a defective product, which would allow for a claim against the product manufacturer;
+- The injury involves a defective product, which would allow for a claim against the product manufacturer;

 - employer's conduct was intentional or obviously likely to cause serious harm or death;

-- injury involves a toxic or illegal substance;
+- The injury involves a toxic or illegal substance;

-- injury was caused by the negligence of a third-party that doesn’t work for the company.
+- The injury was caused by the negligence of a third party that doesn't work for the company.

 Examining a Common Work Injury: Slip and Fall